jaiiiu/Design-of-Defective-Solar-Panel-Module-Detection-Using-Deep-Learning/EfficientDet/README.md

 - Prior EfficientDet evaluations (D0–D3) showed **unsatisfactory performance**
 - Larger model size did not translate to better detection accuracy
 - The D4 model required **significantly longer training time**
-- It was assumed that the results would be similarly underwhelming and not worth the additional computational cost
+- I assumed that the results would be similarly underwhelming and not worth the additional computational cost

 ## Outcome